JannisX11/blockbench-plugins/src/easings/README.md

 # Easings

 Apply easing to Minecraft: Bedrock Edition animations by utilizing `anim_time_update`.
-Easing calculations are based on [easings.net](https://easings.net/).

 > Easing can only be applied to animations with a default or empty anim time update and a defined animation length.